 Mild Head Trauma: More than Just a Bump To The Head

 After mild head trauma, a child's brain injury is not even seen on a brain scan like an MRI or CT scan.
-There are no broken blood vessles seen on the scan, but there definitely is a change in brain function, such as impaired coordination, worse athletic performance, impaired balance, problems with attention, memory and learning ability.
+There are no broken blood vessles seen on the scan, but there definitely is a change in brain function, such as impaired coordination, worse athletic performance, impaired balance, problems with attention, memory and learning ability, more difficulty doing things with the left side of your body, or more difficulty doing things with the right side of your body compared to the other side.

 Symptoms of concussion in a child may include disorientation, confusion, slower reaction times, short-term memory issues, impaired sense of balance, headaches, dizziness, nausea, stomach ache, motion sickness (riding in a car makes your child feel sick), sensitivity to light, reading makes your child feel worse, can't read while riding in a car, your child feels worse when watching TV or using a computer, can't keep one eye open when the other is closed, can't roll the eyes, or even that your child feels more tired than usual, or needs to nap more often than before.